Can You Freeze Green Beans?

 Do Green Beans Freeze Well?
 Yes

 Can You Refreeze Green Beans?
-Yes
+Not Recommended

 How to Freeze Green Beans